 Your experience in separation and divorce is likely not like driving a car on a straight road.
-There are bumps and hurdles and some hairpin turns, likely.
+There are ups and downs of divorce, bumps and hurdles, and some hairpin turns, likely.
 So, what makes us able to navigate the unanticipated turns gracefully enough to pull away when disaster may otherwise strike?
 That really depends on you.

 Staying alert in divorce is surely important, but managing stress and allowing yourself time to decompress is, too.
 Many factors depend on the relationship and mindset you have with and about your STBX (soon-to-be ex).
 It may be possible to cooperate around issues involving money and kids, or just the opposite.
 Whatever the case, having a plan and a way to cope is essential.

 You will not be able to successfully predict everything that will happen in your separation and divorce.
 You can predict how you will manage a response.
 Even when you find yourself initially surprised, alarmed, and even disappointed, it’s important to find a way to maintain balance and a calm facade for your kids and your STBX (even when your good friends may see another side of you).
 How can you do this?
 There are four steps to making this happen.

 4 Steps to Navigating the Unexpected Ups and Downs of Divorce

 1. Take time to absorb the message

 Do not immediately respond to any new or surprising information received immediately.
 It won’t likely be satisfying or helpful to the process.